All Products

 Synchronization Types

+The synchronization types.
 By default, Incremental Data Synchronization is selected.
 You must also select Schema Synchronization and Full Data Synchronization.
-After the precheck is complete, DTS synchronizes the historical data of selected objects from the source instance to the destination instance.
+After the precheck is complete, DTS synchronizes the historical data of the selected objects from the source database to the destination cluster.
 The historical data is the basis for subsequent incremental synchronization.

 Processing Mode of Conflicting Tables

-• Precheck and Report Errors: checks whether the destination database contains collections that have the same names as collections in the source database.
+• Precheck and Report Errors: checks whether the destination database contains collections that have the same names as the collections in the source database.
 If the source and destination databases do not contain collections that have identical collection names, the precheck is passed.
-Otherwise, an error is returned during the precheck and the data synchronization task cannot be started.
+Otherwise, an error is returned during the precheck, and the data synchronization task cannot be started.

 Note